alejandrodnm/nine_digits_server/notes.md

 - gen_tcp.recv was slower
 - try regex and it was slower than checking length and convert to string
 - gonna try sharding and removing trailing zeros.
 It made no difference
+- Write from multiple processes
+- Rely on Nagle's algorithm for buffering writes after processing

 # Perf